Gender identity, puberty and sex

 Sensible information on puberty, sex and sexuality and how to talk about it as a family…

 Questions about sex and puberty may come up quite early in the primary school years, but most children don’t question either their gender or sexuality until they are hitting puberty.
-Puberty of course varies hugely and can be a source of stress for some children if they are at one extreme or the other.
-You might also be wondering what’s normal!
+Puberty, of course, varies hugely and can be a source of stress for some children if they are at one extreme or the other.
+You might also be wondering yourself what’s normal.
+Read on for sensible and expert advice.

 Top facts for puberty for young people